-Jacobello also includes angels with thuribles – perfume burners swung on chains – as a way of honouring Christ’s body.
+Jacobello also includes angels with thuribles, perfume burners swung on chains, as a way of honouring Christ’s body.
 Their robes are not painted but rather patterned using a technique called stippling: the gold was stamped with lots of tiny dotted indentations.
 This created a dense texture that would have sparkled in candlelight.
-If you look closely you can see that the angels are hovering above little clouds, now quite damaged, painted with expensive ultramarine paint.
+Close examination reveals that the angels are hovering above little clouds, now quite damaged, painted with expensive ultramarine paint.

 Download an 800px wide, 72dpi copy of this image.